GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-double| replace:: Converts string to double.
 In case of error panic.

+.. |function-strings-int8| replace:: Converts string to int8.
+In case of error panic.

+.. |function-strings-uint8| replace:: Convert string to uint8.
+In case of error panic.

+.. |function-strings-int16| replace:: Converts string to int16.
+In case of error panic.

+.. |function-strings-uint16| replace:: Convert string to uint16.
+In case of error panic.

 .. |function-strings-int| replace:: Converts string to integer.
 In case of error panic.

 .. |function-strings-uint| replace:: Convert string to uint.
 In case of error panic.